 From the fourth quarter of 1968 to the second quarter of 1981, the Survey of Professional Forecasters predicted nominal defense spending.
 I convert the forecast of nominal spending to a forecast of real spending using the forecasters' predictions about the GDP deflator.
-For this period, I define the shock as the difference between actual real defense spending growth between t-1 and t and the forecasted growth of defense spending for the same period, where the forecast was made in quarter t-1.22 From the third quarter of 1981 to the present, the forecasters predicted real federal spending.
-I construct the shock based on the actual and predicted growth of real federal spending from period t-1 to t.
-As Table IV shows, this shock has an R-squared of 60 percent for government spending growth and F-statistics exceeding 200.
-Thus, they are potentially more powerful indicators of news.
+For this period, I define the news as the difference between actual real defense spending growth between t-1 and t and the forecasted growth of defense spending for the same period, where the forecast was made in quarter t-1.
+From the third quarter of 1981 to the present, the forecasters predicted real federal spending.
+I construct the news based on the difference in the actual and predicted growth of real federal spending from period t-1 to t.
+As Table IV shows, this news variable has an R-squared of 60 percent for government spending growth and F-statistics exceeding 200.
+Thus, it is a potentially more powerful indicator of news.

-I then study the effects of this shock in the same VAR used for the defense news shock, with the forecast shock substituted for the defense news shock.
+I then study the effects of this news variable in the same VAR used for the defense news shock, with the forecast error substituted for the defense news shock.
 All other elements of the specification are the same.
-Figures XA and XB show the effects of this shock on the key variables.
+Figure XII shows the effects of this shock on the key variables.
 Unlike the case with defense spending news shocks in which government spending has a hump-shaped response, this shock leads government spending to spike up temporarily and then fall to normal and then negative after a couple of quarters.
 GDP rises slightly on impact, but then turns negative.
 The multiplier computed using the peak responses is around 0.8; the multiplier computed using the integral under the impulse response functions is negative.
-Thus, these shocks lead to rather contractionary effects, similar to those I found for the 1955 to 2008 period with my defense news shocks.23
+Thus, these shocks lead to rather contractionary effects, similar to those I found for the 1955 to 2008 period with my defense news shocks.

-22 I use the forecast errors rather than the forecasts themselves so that I can combine the samples that use defense spending forecasts and federal spending forecasts.
+22. I use the forecast errors rather than the forecasts themselves so that I can combine the samples that use defense spending forecasts and federal spending forecasts.